Our free membership, business.com+, takes the pain out of choosing new business services.

 Can an employee opt out of an employer’s health insurance?

 In almost all situations, an employee can opt out of an employer’s health insurance.
-The exceptions to this rule are if the employer entirely covers employees’ health insurance premiums or if an employment or union agreement requires an employee to use the employer’s insurance.
+Exceptions may occur if an employment or union agreement requires an employee to use the employer’s insurance.
+In rare cases where the employer entirely covers employees’ health insurance premiums, opting out may be subject to specific waiver procedures.

-Two common reasons why workers opt out of an employer’s health insurance offering are that the plans have a high deductible or there is a limited range of medical services covered.
+Two common reasons why workers opt out of an employer’s health insurance offering are that they are already covered by a spouse or family member’s insurance, or there is a limited range of medical services covered.
 For workers who decline employer-sponsored insurance in favor of marketplace insurance, the premiums and plan options are determined in part by the individual’s income.

 Did You Know?Did you know